lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Note that all ECDH as well as X25519 and X448 algorithms MUST be promoted into KEMs according to {{I-D.ounsworth-lamps-cms-dhkem}}.

-EDNOTE: I believe that [SP.800-56Ar3] and [BSI-ECC] give equivalent and interoperable algorithms, so maybe this is extranuous detail to include?
+EDNOTE: I believe that [SP.800-56Ar3] and [BSI-ECC] give equivalent and interoperable algorithms, so maybe this is extraneous detail to include?

 The "KEM Combiner" column refers to the definitions in {{sec-kem-combiner}}.